Last Updated on December 17, 2021

 This motherboard has intelligent AI controls that help you overclock the overall system optimally.
 Being a Z series motherboard, this is a dedicated overclocking motherboard anyways.

 Another critical attraction of this motherboard is that it not only offers 1, but two ThunderBolt 3 ports.
 Each thunderbolt 3 port supports a DP 1.4 output with daisy chain of upto six devices.

 Other than that, this motherboard features 3 x PCIe X16 slot.
 This is the only motherboard in this list with support for 2 way NVIDIA SLI and 3 way AMD Crossfire setup.

 Sure for pure video editing, you don’t need a powerful graphics card let alone multiple of them.
 However, if you are a professional animator, 3D simulator, CAD designer along with a video editor, then you will certainly find this to your liking.

 One of the very lucrative feature this motherboard offers is Network Optimization.
-With this mode, the motherboard prioritizes essential software so that most of the bandwidth juice goes to them.
+With this mode, the motherboard prioritizes essential software so that most of the bandwidth juice goes to critical software.